LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 > ## Summary Plotting Challenge
 >
-> Create a stacked bar plot, with AuthorCount on the Y axis, and the stacked variable
+> Create a stacked bar plot, with Number of articles on the Y axis, and the
-> being Language.
-The plot should show total authors by Language for each Publisher.
-Some
+> stacked variable being LicenceId.
+The plot should show total number of articles
-> tips are below to help you solve this challenge:
+> by License for each monthPublisher.
+Some tips are below to help you solve this
+> challenge:
 >
 > * [For more on Pandas plots, visit this link.](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.core.groupby.DataFrameGroupBy.plot.html)
 > * You can use the code that follows to create a stacked bar plot but the data to stack